Best Bike Shorts and Bibs for Men of 2021

 The style of road cyclists is a complicated, much-debated topic.
-While participants in the sport get excited over the latest 10-panel, four-way stretch, antimicrobial 4D chamois, nylon shorts on the market—the ones that give them that sleek, aero look and show off those quad muscles they've been working on all season—non-participants might balk at even using the term style in describing road cycling bibs or shorts (think: skin-tight clothing with a giant Elizabethan pad prominently on display).
+What constitutes style?
+Are cyclists even capable of being stylish?
+While participants in the sport get excited over the latest 10-panel, four-way stretch, antimicrobial 4D chamois, nylon shorts on the market — the ones that give them that sleek, aero look and show off those quad muscles they've been working on all season; non-adherents might balk at even using the term style in describing road cycling bibs or shorts (think: skin-tight clothing with a giant Elizabethan-era codpiece prominently on display).

 Style means something different to everyone, but the shorts and bibs we tested did vary in their aesthetic appeal, and you can tell some companies prioritize style more than others.
 Brands do this in a host of ways, including details in stitching, logo placement, color, cut, material, and shapes.